Marco-Congedo/FourierAnalysis.jl/docs/src/tapers.md

     Those two identifiers conflict with the DSP package.
 Until a better solution is found, invoke them as `FourierAnalysis.hamming` and
     `FourierAnalysis.blackman`.

-The Hann tapering window is also known as 'squared cosine' window and a the Riesz window is similar to a window known as the 'cosine' window.
+The Hann tapering window is also known as 'squared cosine' window and the Riesz window is similar to a window known as the 'cosine' window.

 The design of tapering windows implies a trade-off between